Koldnitz/rutorrent-docker/README.md

 # rutorrent-docker

 This is a completely funcional Docker image with rutorrent 3.7, rtorrent 0.9.6, libtorrent 0.13.6 and a lot of plugins for rutorrent, like autodl-irssi, filemanager, fileshare and other useful ones.
+(IMPORTANT: Be careful, some private trackers have blacklisted 0.9.6 version.
+Use 0.9.4 branch instead.)

 Based on Alpine Linux, which provides a very small size.
 Includes plugins: logoff